micronDLA/SDK/README.md

 `sudo ./install.sh`

-The docker image provided contains a `libmicrondla.so` file that should be copied to `/usr/local/lib/`.

-There is an equivalent library built with CentOS in the CentOS docker image.

-Make sure the `microndla.py` can locate the libmicrondla.so library.
+Make sure the `microndla.py` can locate the libmicrondla.so library in `/usr/local/lib/`.

 **Install pytorch (optional)**